MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 <!-- ====================================================================== -->
 ## Use a supported preprocessor

-Use a minifier that is capable of creating source maps.  <!--For the most popular options, see the preprocessor support section.  -->  For an extended view, see the [Source maps: languages, tools and other info](https://github.com/ryanseddon/source-map/wiki/Source-maps:-languages,-tools-and-other-info) wiki page.
+Use a minifier that is capable of creating Source Maps.  <!--For the most popular options, see the preprocessor support section.  -->  For an extended view, see the [Source maps: languages, tools and other info](https://github.com/ryanseddon/source-map/wiki/Source-maps:-languages,-tools-and-other-info) wiki page.

 <!--
 no longer in original file: